Recent Attacks in Shopping Centres Raise Safety And Security Concerns

 Written by: Robert Kaiser

-The UK’s largest shopping centres attract hundreds of millions of visitors per year, some of which will even attract almost a million visitors in a single week.
+Just the UK’s largest shopping centres alone attract hundreds of millions of visitors per year, some of which will even attract almost a million visitors in a single week.

-With so many people visiting shopping centres, there is clearly a massive potential for things to go wrong… hence it is important that steps are taken to make shopping centres a safe and secure environment for customers, visitors and employees at the same time.
-The best way to do so is with dedicated security professionals who are trained to handle a variety of potential situations that may arise within a shopping centre.
+With so many people visiting shopping centres, there is clearly a massive potential for things to go wrong, hence it is important that steps are taken to make shopping centres a safe and secure environment for customers, visitors and employees at the same time.
+The best way to do so is with dedicated security professionals who are trained to handle a variety of potential situations that may arise within this unique environment.

-The type of risks/threats faced by those professional can vary considerably and range from terrorism, theft, missing children, fire, potentially searching people or their bags, the presence of hypodermic needles in toilets and anti-social behaviour, to name but a few.
+The type of risks, threats and challenges faced by those professionals can vary considerably and range from terrorism, assaults and abduction, theft, medical emergencies and first aid, fire and engineering hazards, the presence of hypodermic needles in toilets and anti-social behaviour, to name but a few.

 Other problems faced by these security professionals are engaging with drug addicts and the risk of being confronted by hypodermic needles.
 One incident occurred very recently at Castle Court Shopping Centre in Belfast when a mother of a young daughter found several drug needles on the toilet floor.

-Here at PPSS Group we believe those men and women responsible for the security of millions of people walking into these shopping centres have the right to be equipped appropriately in order to do their job safely.
-Their own personal safety and security cannot be overlooked… and some of the risks and threats they deal with are highlighted above and cannot be underestimated.
+I am most certain we all believe those men and women responsible for the security of millions of people walking into these shopping centres have the right to be equipped appropriately in order to do their job safely.
+Their own personal safety and security cannot be overlooked, and some of the risks and threats they deal with are highlighted above and cannot be underestimated.

-The most common systems being implemented by shopping centres are video surveillance, body worn video cameras, lone worker safety/management technology and regular conflict management training, as well as ‘zero violence policies’, improved communication and better reporting procedures.
+The most common systems being implemented by shopping centres are video surveillance, body worn video cameras, lone worker safety/management technology, automatic number-plate recognition cameras (ANPR) and regular conflict management training for frontline staff, as well as ‘zero violence policies’, improved communication and better reporting procedures.

-Based on recent enquiries at our end and in light of the potential for physical confrontations, several shopping centre security teams have now rightly decided to review their risk assessments and concluded their teams must be issued with covertly worn stab resistant vests, overtly worn stab resistant vests or hi-viz stab resistant vests or even ‘Tabard Style’ stab resistant vests.
+In light of well documented recent incidents and the overall risk for physical confrontations, several shopping centre security teams have now rightly decided to review their risk assessments and concluded their teams must also be issued with stab vests.

-Over the past few years I have personally advised many senior officials within shopping centres of the importance of customer’s ‘perception’.
-Many have echoed that some type of overtly worn stab resistant vest designs can at times be perceived as ‘confrontational’, ‘aggressive’, paramilitary’ and ‘hard security’… something some facilities might well be opposed to.
+Over the past few years, I have personally advised many senior professionals within shopping centres and its security departments of the importance of customer’s ‘perception’.
+Many have echoed that some type of overtly worn stab resistant body armour designs can at times be perceived as ‘confrontational’, ‘aggressive’, paramilitary’ and ‘hard security’, something some shopping centres might well be opposed to.
 Please allow me to assure you that latest design technology allows us to ensure that it doesn’t need to be the case.

-Stab resistant vests are a safety net.
+Stab resistant body armour are a safety net.
 They are not making you invincible and neither are they a free pass for acting like RoboCop or Rambo.
-Nevertheless they are a safety net, just like a seat belt in your car.
-You may never need it, but one day… and absolutely regardless of your advanced driving skills and level of awareness … it only takes another idiot to play on his phone, loose concentration, fall asleep, being drunk or something down these lines and crash into your car.
+Nevertheless, they are a safety net, just like a seat belt in your car.
+You may never need it, but one day, (and absolutely regardless of your advanced driving skills, experience and level of awareness) it only takes another idiot to play on his phone, loose concentration, fall asleep, being drunk or suicidal and crash into your car.
 That’s the moment when you will be most grateful that you have been given this seat belt.